bpasanek/puzzlepoesis/pieces.md

 ## Pieces

-<div style="text-align: left"> As we create new puzzles, we generate critical commentary.
-These writings highlight relevant aspects of the design process, emphasizing the interplay between a poem and its physical manifestation. </div>
+As we create new puzzles, we generate critical commentary.
+These writings highlight relevant aspects of the design process, emphasizing the interplay between a poem and its physical manifestation.

-<div style="text-align: left"> Currently we are writing under three headings: "Computation," "Fabrication," and "Solving."</div>
+Currently we are writing under three headings: "Computation," "Fabrication," and "Solving."

 <h4> Computation </h4>
 {% for post in site.posts %}